brainsatplay/Sequencer.js/README.md

     }]
 }];

-let sequence3 = { //can use objects for sequences instad of arrays
+let sequence3 = { //can use objects for sequences instead of arrays
     tag:'a',
     operation:(input)=>{}, //the callback
     next:{ //objects instead of arrays